 Consulting & Support

 As part of our mission to provide an alternative concept in philanthropy, the Fund commits considerable staff and volunteer resources to support community activists and organizations with skill-building opportunities, informational resources, and advice through our Technical Assistance (T.A.)
 Program.
 The T.A.
 Program compliments our grant making by offering accessible workshops and consulting services to ensure grassroots organizers’ success in promoting progressive social, economic, environmental and political change.

 We specialize in working with progressive individuals and community groups who can identify an unmet need and have a vision and plan for meeting it but lack some technical skills or track record to make it succeed.
 We often support “seed projects,” which, with a little “fertilizing” support, will grow and flourish.

 These groups usually have little or no money for training, are in the critical time of initiating a new project, and/or are empowering a portion of the community normally without financial resources to organize.

 The T.A.
 Program involves our staff, Board, and Grant Making Committee members.
-All our services are bi-lingual (Spanish/English) and are provided free of charge.
+All our consulting services are bi-lingual (Spanish/English) and are provided free of charge.

 Helping groups apply for funding is the responsibility of our office staff, who field hundreds of inquiries about how to apply for funding from the Fund and other local funders.
 We offer pre-proposal review for all applicants to help them present their proposals with strength to the Grant Making Committee.
 Twice a year, we hold multiple public workshops to explain our application process and assist with grant-writing.
 These meetings also serve to connect activists across different issues and constituencies.